Ministerial Resilience

 By Orlando Oquendo August 5, 2025

 Intercultural awareness in churches today refers to the intentional recognition, understanding, and appreciation of the diverse cultural backgrounds represented within a congregation or community.
+It goes beyond mere tolerance—it involves fostering authentic relationships, respectful dialogue, and inclusive practices that reflect the unity and diversity of the Body of Christ.

 By Dr. Raul Sanchez August 1, 2025